joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/live/2026/07/17/world/iran-war-trump-hormuz

 **The 20-Somethings Running Ukraine’s War Machine**\
-`A new generation that prizes tech, innovation and speed is displacing the military’s old guard, cutting red tape to rush weapons to the front.`\
+`A new generation has been cutting red tape to speed weapons to the front.
+But the old guard pushed back, and now Ukraine’s young defense minister is out.`\
 https://www.nytimes.com/2026/07/17/world/europe/youth-ukraine-defense-innovation.html

 **Why Is This Billionaire’s Name All Over Harvard’s Campus?**\